Willian (footballer, born 1988)

-Willian Borges da Silva (born 9 August 1988), known as Willian, is a Brazilian professional footballer who plays as a winger for Premier League club Fulham.
+Willian Borges da Silva (born 9 August 1988), known mononymously as Willian, is a Brazilian professional footballer who plays as a winger or wide midfielder for Campeonato Brasileiro Série A club Grêmio.

-Willian started his career at Corinthians, before joining Shakhtar Donetsk in August 2007 for a fee of €14 million.
-In his six years at the club, he won honours including four Ukrainian Premier League titles and the UEFA Cup in 2009.
-In 2013, he briefly signed for Anzhi Makhachkala before joining Chelsea for £30 million, winning the Premier League and League Cup in his second season in England.
+Willian began his career at Corinthians before joining Shakhtar Donetsk in August 2007 for a fee of €14 million.
+During his six years at the club, he won several honours, including four Ukrainian Premier League titles and the UEFA Cup in 2009.
+In 2013, he briefly signed with Anzhi Makhachkala before moving to Chelsea for £30 million, winning the Premier League and the League Cup in his second season in England.
+He signed for Arsenal in August 2020 before re-signing for boyhood club Corinthians the following year.

-Willian made his debut for Brazil in 2011 and has since represented his country at the 2014 and 2018 FIFA World Cups, as well as the 2015 Copa América, the Copa América Centenario, and the 2019 Copa América, a tournament Brazil won on home soil.
+Willian made his debut for Brazil in 2011 and had since represented his country at the 2014 and 2018 FIFA World Cups, as well as the 2015 Copa América, the Copa América Centenario, and the 2019 Copa América, a tournament Brazil won on home soil.

 Club career

 Corinthians

-Willian started playing futsal at 6 years old in his hometown Ribeirão Pires.
-In 1998 he joined the Corinthians youth system.
-In 2005, aged 17, he was already part of the squad that won the Copa São Paulo de Futebol Júnior.
-He was also among the Corinthians loanees that briefly played for Grêmio Mauaense in the 2005 Campeonato Paulista Série A3.
+Willian started playing futsal at six years old in his hometown of Ribeirão Pires.
+In 1998, he joined the Corinthians youth system.
+In 2005, at the age of 17, he was already part of the squad that won the Copa São Paulo de Futebol Júnior.
+He was also among the Corinthians loanees who briefly played for Grêmio Mauaense in the 2005 Campeonato Paulista Série A3.

-In 2007, Willian started playing for the Corinthians first team, where he wore the number 10.
+In 2007, Willian began playing for the Corinthians first team.
 He made five league appearances during his first season with the senior side as Corinthians finished mid-table.
-His breakthrough came with Corinthians in the following campaign, featuring in 11 league matches, scoring twice, and made 29 appearances in all competitions for the club.
-Although they were 13th when Willian was sold, they ended up finishing 17th in the Série A and were relegated for the first time in club history.
+His breakthrough came with Corinthians in the following campaign, featuring in 11 league matches, scoring twice, and making 29 appearances in all competitions for the club.
+Although they were 13th when Willian was sold, they ended up finishing 17th in the Série A and were relegated for the first time in the club's history.

 Shakhtar Donetsk

 2007–08 season

-On 23 August 2007, Willian signed a five-year contract with Shakhtar Donetsk for a transfer fee of €14million.
-Willian's debut for the club came in a 2–1 league victory over Chornomorets Odesa on 15 September.
-He came on as a 57th-minute substitute, replacing fellow Brazilian Jádson.
-His first goal for the club came on 31 October in a 4–1 victory over Arsenal Kyiv in the Ukrainian Cup.
-He made his European debut in a 3–0 Champions League defeat to Italian side A.C.
-Milan on 6 November, coming on as a 73rd minute replacement for Răzvan Raț.
-He ended his first season with 31 total appearances, 28 of which came in the league, he scored 3 league goals.
-He helped Shakhtar to a Vyshcha Liha and Ukrainian Cup double.
-They won the league by three points over Dynamo Kyiv and also beat them 2–0 in the 2008 Ukrainian Cup Final.
+On 23 August 2007, Willian signed a five-year contract with Shakhtar Donetsk for a transfer fee of €14 million.
+His debut for the club came on 15 September in a 2–1 league victory over Chornomorets Odesa, where he came on as a 57th-minute substitute, replacing fellow Brazilian Jádson.
+Willian scored his first goal for the club on 31 October in a 4–1 victory over Arsenal Kyiv in the Ukrainian Cup.
+He made his European debut on 6 November in a 3–0 Champions League defeat to A.C.
+Milan, coming on as a 73rd-minute replacement for Răzvan Raț.

+Willian ended his first season with Shakhtar with 31 total appearances, 28 of which came in the league, scoring three league goals.
+He helped Shakhtar to a Vyshcha Liha and Ukrainian Cup double, as they won the league by three points over Dynamo Kyiv and defeated them 2–0 in the 2008 Ukrainian Cup final.